Associate of Science

 Upon successful completion of this program, students will be able to:

-- Develop analytical and critical thinking in problem solving practices
+- Demonstrate analytical abilities and critical thinking skills in solving engineering problems